SpektraSystems/core-azure-launcher/README.md

  kubectl get ingress

 You can now use CJOC for further deployment and operations.
+See Administering CloudBees Jenkins Enterprise for further information.https://go.cloudbees.com/docs/cloudbees-documentation/cje-v2-admin-guide/